riyadomf/multi-vm-deploy-automation/Readme.md

         ssh-keygen -f "~/.ssh/known_hosts" -R "192.168.123.101"
         ```

-3. **Setup Passwordless Authentication** so that Ansible can ssh access from host machine to remote machines.
+3. **Passwordless SSH Authentication** so that Ansible can ssh from host machine to remote machines programmatically.
    - Generate SSH Key:
      ```bash
      ssh-keygen -t rsa -b 4096 -C "riyad.omf@gmail.com"
      ```
-   - Copy key to each VM:
+   - Copy public key to each VM:
      ```bash
      ssh-copy-id omar@192.168.123.101
      ```

-4. **Setup Ansible** on the 4th VM (reverse proxy) which is also used to ssh into all the webserver's for deployment
+4. **Install Ansible on VM4 (Reverse Proxy)**
    ```bash
    sudo apt update
    sudo apt install ansible -y
    ```

-   Ensure Passwordless SSH access similarly from VM4 (nginx reverse proxy) to the 3 webser VMs since it's used for deploying the app in all 3 VMs based on github actions event.
+   Ensure passwordless SSH to VM1-3 from VM4 since VM4 is used for deploying the app in all 3 VMs based on github actions event.

-5. **Configure Self-hosted GitHub Runner**
+5. **Configure Self-hosted GitHub Runner on VM4**
    - [Runner Setup as a Service](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/configuring-the-self-hosted-runner-application-as-a-service)

----
 ## How to Run

 ### 1. Run the Ansible Playbook